Schema Markup Example

 • Check Google's Mobile Usability report in Search Console

-Q: Should I build a separate mobile site?
+Should I build a separate mobile site?

-Q: What's a good mobile conversion rate?
+What is a good mobile conversion rate?

-Mobile-First is Non-Negotiable
+Mobile-First Is Non-Negotiable